 Kerry Donaldson - Profile

 Kerry has a wide ranging knowledge of archaeology and heritage management issues and has been involved with archaeology and museums for over 25 years at both professional and amateur level.
-She was employed as geophysical report writer for archaeology with a leading UK company before setting up Archaeological Surveys with husband David Sabin.

 David Sabin - Profile